 Purgatory is one of the 3 major resorts in Southern Colorado.
 Located near Durango, and having great views and ideal terrain for the average skier, it’s a popular option for skiers from New Mexico, Oklahoma, and Texas.
 It is known for having decent snowfall for being in the Southwest, and lots of easy blue terrain.
+This review is based on many visits during the 80’s and one recent visit in 2015 during average mid-season conditions.

 Stats and Rating